 Comments: No Responses

 West Coast curator Terry Addison recently helped bring the artist to the Old Crow Tattoo Gallery, which has been primarily responsible for highlighting artists from Northern California’s East Bay.
 “Brett Flanigan’s work reflects on the state of our world today.
 He depicts a world where intrinsic shapes are incised by sharp lines, similar to the way a modern metropolis has the propensity to dissect and extirpate the nature surrounding it.
-In a time when globalization and a rapid spread of technology and information have led to homogenization, Brett imagines a world rewilded, in which feral beings are free to create their own unique cultures and traditions.”
+In a time when globalization and a rapid spread of technology and information have led to homogenization, Flanigan imagines a world rewilded, in which feral beings are free to create their own unique cultures and traditions.”
 Stated Addison. ”The intent of the work is not to condemn modernity, but rather to embolden the viewer to consider the state of the present as they look towards the future.”

 Lauren Napolitano: Lets get a little backstory on you, for readers who aren’t quite familiar with your work yet.
 Can you tell us a little bit about the beginning of your creative endeavors?
 What kind of environment did you grow up in?
 You are completely self-taught…yes?

 Brett Flanigan: I was born in Montana at the foot of the Rocky Mountains, but I spent the later part of my childhood in California skateboarding and playing in punk and hardcore bands.
 Art and creativity are very much a part of both of these things, although I never really thought of it that way at the time.
 I think being active in those subcultures definitely opened the door me to start making my own art though.
 And yea, I never took art classes or anything, I do learn a lot from my friends though.